Why should I use Requests Instead of X?

 For making certain types of requests, such as multi-requests, you can’t rely on a high-level abstraction and instead have to use the low-level transports.
 This really gains nothing (other than a fancy interface) over just using the methods directly and means that you can’t rely on features to be available.

 fsockopen is used for working with sockets directly, so it only knows about the transport layer (TCP in our case), not anything higher (i.e. HTTP on the application layer).
 To be able to use fsockopen as a HTTP client, you need to write all the HTTP code yourself, and once you’re done, you’ll end up with something that is almost exactly like Requests.

 PEAR is (in theory) a great distribution system (with a less than wonderful implementation), however it is not ubiquitous, as many hosts disable it to save on space that most people aren’t going to use anyway.

-PEAR is also a pain for users.
-Users want to be able to download a zip of your project without needing to install anything else from PEAR.
+PEAR has also largely been superseded by Composer, making installation via PEAR a pain for users.
+Users want to be able to install via Composer or to download a zip of a project without needing to install anything else from PEAR.

 Depends on other PEAR utilities